-Alchemists are the highest level of identified leadership in this framework.
+Alchemists are the highest level of identified leadership in the Seven Transformations of Leadership.
 They build on the skills and action logics of strategists and take them to another level.
 They encompass a wider range of skills than other leaders, integrating material, spiritual and societal understanding and abilities to drive change at a huge scale.

 Alchemists are the one type of leader who is capable of leading transformational change at a society-wide level.
 They are exceedingly rare, with only about 1% of leaders thought to fit this category.

 We like the fact that the original article on which our post is based has roots in observational research.
 It’s also worth noting that it has considerably more detail (and more cogent detail) than we’ve covered it, and it provides guidance on moving between the levels.

 We particularly like a statement in the article about Alchemists which says: “Alchemists are typically charismatic and extremely aware individuals who live by high moral standards.
 They focus intensely on the truth [and]…. speak to people’s hearts and minds.”
 We love this focus on morality, integrity and honesty, which we think is often missing in leadership.
 In addition, a lot of the content in the article focuses on interpersonal skills for leaders, which we also believe are a key set of differentiators of their success.

 Overall, we think it is definitely worth looking at the article and reflecting on where you are in the transformation, where you want to be and how you can get there.
 That said, this is one of many models of leadership that exist and while it’s worth seeking to learn from it, it’s not the only way to think about leadership.

 Our Podcast is a great way to learn more about hundreds of fascinating topics from around the world of work.